influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 // ...
 ```

     When Kapacitor receives data from a database and retention policy that matches those
     specified, Kapacitor executes the TICKscript.

-{{% note %}}
-Kapacitor supports executing tasks based on database and retention policy (no other conditions).
+    > Kapacitor supports executing tasks based on database and retention policy (no other conditions).
-{{% /note %}}

 ## Trigger alerts from stream data